jucar919293/Covid19_Forecasting/README.md

 # Covid19_Forecasting
-Analysis of covid19 data from US and make predictions of the behaibour of the pandemic using the results.
+Analysis of covid19 data from US and make predictions of the behavior of the pandemic using the results.